Where Constellation Brands Stands With Analysts | Benzinga

 |0

-According to 6 analyst offering 12-month price targets in the last 3 months, Constellation Brands has an average price target of $227.5 with a high of $280.00 and a low of $80.00.
+In the last 3 months, 7 analysts have offered 12-month price targets for Constellation Brands.
+The company has an average price target of $232.43 with a high of $280.00 and a low of $80.00.

-This current average has decreased by 2.08% from the previous average price target of $232.33.
+This current average has increased by 0.04% from the previous average price target of $232.33.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.